Home

 The Lafayette Morning Journal considered his most important case to be one involving the collection of back taxes from the estate of a deceased man.
 The case took many years of his time and ended up before the United States Supreme Court.

 In about 1892, after some 30 years of marriage, Byron and Elizabeth separated.
-She moved to the village of College Corner in Oxford, Butler County, OH, while he remained in Lafayette, maintaining his law practice.
+She moved to the village of College Corner in Oxford, Butler County, OH, while he stayed in Lafayette, maintaining his position on the bench.

 Byron rented rooms at 217 North Sixth Street.
-On the morning of May 18, 1913, Byron was found dead in bed, having apparently died suddenly, while reading a newspaper.
-His death made major headlines in the Morning Journal.
+On the morning of May 18, 1913, he was found dead in bed, having apparently died suddenly, while reading a newspaper.
+His death at age 75 made major headlines in the Morning Journal.

-Elizabeth outlived him by nearly 2 decades.
+Elizabeth outlived him by nearly two decades.
 On Aug.
 19, 1932, at age 90, as she was stooping over, she fell, causing a fracture.
 She died shortly afterward at Oxford at the age of 90.
 Her remains were sent back to Lafayette for burial beside her husband, in Greenbush Cemetery.
+The photos of the markers on this page were taken in August 2000.

-Many thanks to Ian McKinney and the Tippecanoe County Public Library for their assistance.
+Thanks to Ian McKinney and the Tippecanoe County Public Library for their help.